-Some users are reporting that they started to receive the “The selected boot device failed.
-Press <Enter> to continue” error message at every startup.
-This prevents the affected user from effectively using the computer since the startup process is never completed.
+“The selected boot device failed.
+Press <Enter> to continue” error message occurs at startup.
+This prevents the affected user from using the computer since the startup process is never completed.

 After investigating the issue and looking at various user reports, we have created a list will culprits that are often responsible for causing the selected boot device failed error:

-- Legacy boot is disabled in BIOS – Certain computers (especially older HP and Dell models) will display this issue when Legacy Support is disabled from the BIOS settings menu.
+- The legacy boot is disabled in BIOS – Certain computers (especially older HP and Dell models) will display this issue when Legacy Support is disabled from the BIOS settings menu.

-- Hard disk failiure – This particular issue can also occur if your hard drive has developed bad sectors that prevent your operating system from being loaded.
+- Hard disk failure – This particular issue can also occur if your hard drive has developed bad sectors that prevent your operating system from loading.

 - System file corruption – Corrupted Windows system files can also lead to the apparition of this issue.

-You can verify if this fix is effective by accessing your BIOS during the startup phase.
+Accessing your BIOS during the startup phase can verify if this fix is effective.
 To do this, press the Boot key according to your manufacturer’s guidelines during the startup process.
-You can search only for your specific Boot key or try any of the following: F2, F4, F8, F10, F12 or Del key.
+You can search only for your specific Boot key or try F2, F4, F8, F10, F12 or Del key.

 Once you’re into your BIOS settings, look through the System Configuration options and find Legacy Support and Secure Boot.
 Once you do, set Legacy Support to Enabled and Secure Boot to Disabled.
 Then, make sure to save this configuration and reboot your computer.